-The southeastern Lake Michigan lake plain and adjacent lake influenced moraines have a humid warm continental climate with cold winters and warm summers.

-Just over half of the precipitation is distributed during the warmer half of the year with a significant portion of the precipitation occurring as heavy downpours during thunderstorms.
+The southern Lake Michigan lake plain has a humid warm continental climate with cold winters and warm summers.
+Almost two thirds of the precipitation is distributed during the warmer half of the year with a significant portion of the precipitation occurring as heavy downpours during thunderstorms.
 Thunderstorm activity is enhanced inland by lake breeze fronts, while it is diminished near the lakeshore by the stabilizing effect of the cooler lake waters.
 Occasionally, thunderstorm microbursts cause localized high winds which open single tree gaps in forest canopies, or more rarely, tornados and derechos (severe straight-line winds) open larger gaps.
 Fall storms bring more frequent strong winds, but with impacts moderated by the lack of leaves (wind resistance) in the canopy.
 During July, average precipitation lags potential evapotranspiration, resulting in droughty conditions in the upper soil horizons of upland sites.
 During dry years, this droughty period is extended into August and September, resulting in dry fuels and potential for wildfire over oak and pine dominated areas.